tinko26/ao/docs/api/src/ao_sys/ao_counter.h.md

 );
 ```

-This type represents a function to check whether a specific value is a match.
+This type represents a function to check whether a specific counter value is a match.
 The function takes the current value of a counter, the value to be matched with that current value, and an additional parameter.

 # Functions